alexfernandez/alexfernandez.github.io/2016/becoming-a-better-developer.md

 not a goal in itself.

 **Strive to create value, not just to write software.**

-### Bring Me Problems, Not Solutions

-Quite often engineers are characterized as problem-solvers: bring me a problem and I will give you a solution.
-But that is not how a real-world engineer usually operates.
-Once you find the problem it usually easy to solve it.
-The real challenge is in finding the problem.

-Oh, somebody may come with a high-level business target.
-For old-school engineers the business target might be: let the people of this town cross this river, or accomodate the incoming traffic for the next 20 years.
-For a software engineer it can be: keep costs below a certain mark, or connect to a server within a latency number.

-**Do not wait for other people to give you problems;
-go after them for yourself.**

-### Find Your Specialty

-You cannot be a top developer by just being a generalist.
-Luckily there are many disciplines inside software engineering UX, data science, security, scalability product owner, scrum master, stakeholder
-Gaming, devops, embedded, graphs, physics simulation, quality, mobile, machine learning, analytics.

-Your knowledge should be T-shaped: a shallow familiarity with many disciplines,

-### Get Involved In The Community

-Finally, a really good way to improve as a software engineer is to find a local community, and get involved.
-Just showing up is a great first step!
-Then you can try giving a talk there, and seeing if people like it.

-It is very rewarding to know more people that work in your field, and exchange stories from the trenches.

-The next step is to attend a few conferences, both at the national and international level.
-This way you can broaden your circle of acquaintances: most people are quite open at conferences and are usually willing to speak to anyone during breaks.

-## Top Of The Cream Of The Crop

-Now we come to the most delicate part.
-So you are finally what we may call
-"an excellent developer".

 ### The Myth Of The 10x Engineer